Munich-Quantum-Software-Stack/QDMI/docs/rationale.md

 - the "device", and
 - the "driver".

-These components are connected by two interfaces, the @ref device.h "device interface" that connects the device and the driver, and the @ref client.h "client interface" that connects the client and the driver.
+These components are connected by two interfaces, the @ref device_interface "device interface" that connects the device and the driver, and the @ref client_interface "client interface" that connects the client and the driver.

 The device represents the physical quantum computer or also a classical simulator imitating a quantum computer.
 Multiple devices are managed by the driver.
 For that, the driver maintains a list